 When this happens, the water level inside is set too high.
 When the ball closures are at the top of the drink well, there is still water capacity in the trough.
 When the water level inside is too high and the ball is pushed, water inside is displaced and must go somewhere.
 Consequently, it comes out through the water seal between the top and the base.
 This can also happen if the fountain is not installed on a level surface or if you have a leaky valve.
 If your valve is leaking either replace the valve or the valve rubber.
 Learn more about our valves here.

-This is a statement that is often called in to us by people who are not familiar with Ritchie and/or have purchased a property with a fountain on it.
+This is a statement that is often called in to us by people who are not familiar with Ritchie and/or have purchased a property with a fount on it.
 When Ritchie installed a powder coating system in 1972, we named the finish CD-50.
 This was on a decal that was put on all steel powder coated casings.
 All steel units have a brass serial tag on the casing, which is located directly under the trough.
 The top line of the serial tag contains the model number and a four-digit serial number.
 The serial number is actually a date code telling the month and year that the unit was manufactured.
 If you are unsure of the model number, we can usually determine the model with a description of your waterer.
-Ritchie waterers are built for longevity so in most cases, parts are readily available for older models that may be labeled with the CD-50 paint.
+Ritchie founts are built for longevity so in most cases, parts are readily available for older models that may be labeled with the CD-50 paint.